prio-data/political_development_flood/README.md

 ## Reproducibility

-Bayesian models incorporate uncertainty estimates, leading to slight variations in results even with fixed seeds (set.seed()), particularly when using parallel processing.
+Due to the inherent stochasticity of parallel processing, retraining the models lead to slight variations in results even with fixed seeds (set.seed()).
 This is expected.
 These minor differences do not affect the validity of the conclusions.

 ## Support